bcssov/IronyModManager/index.md

 ### Issues\Bugs
 Reports issues and bugs [here](https://github.com/bcssov/IronyModManager/issues).
 * Be sure to include as much detailed information.
-* Be sure to include with steps to reproduce.
+* Be sure to include steps to reproduce and issue.
 * Be sure to provide logs if you report crashes.
 Logs can be found in the logs directory of your Irony install.

 ### Notes